AlexCostello91/improviStation/README.md

     > php artisan migrate --seed

-    > npm run dev
+4. Make an exception for Vite's self-signed SSL certs by visiting `https://[::]` in your browser.
+After that, the website should be available at `https://localhost`.

 Alternatively, if you are already familiar with docker you can use the docker-compose file and configure the project how you like.
-Note that you may need to click the link provided by Vite in the terminal, as your browser might complain about the self-signed certs.
-After doing that, the app should be running on `localhost`

 Also note that using Docker Desktop is not recommended, as it has many inconsistencies between host platforms and it raises configuration issues.